 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Geological Technician tend to value Support, Independence, and Relationships.
+Compared to most people, those working as a Geological Technician tend to value Support, Relationships, and Independence.

 Most importantly, Geological Technicians moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.